franciscoxavier04/pm-BIM/docs/user-guide/meetings/meetings-faq/README.md

 **Dynamic meetings** were introduced with OpenProject 13.1.0 as an improved version of the meetings meant to improve the user experience when managing meetings in OpenProject.

-With OpenProject 15.3.0, dynamic meetings are replaced by [One-time meetings](../one-time-meetings) and [Recurring meetings](../recurring-meetings).
+With OpenProject 15.3.0, dynamic meetings can either be [one-time meetings](../one-time-meetings) or [recurring meetings](../recurring-meetings).

 ## How long will the classic meetings be available?